Table of Contents

 ΔG= ΔΗ − Τ ΔS < 0 for spontaneous reactions.

-In other words, the value of the free energy change is negative for a spontaneous reaction and is positive for a nonspontaneous reaction.
+In other words, the value of the free energy change is negative for a spontaneous reaction and positive for a nonspontaneous reaction.
 These processes are also termed exergonic and endergonic, respectively.

 - The change in enthalpy is negative and the change in entropy is positive: this reaction is enthalpically favored (exothermic) and entropically favored, and will be spontaneous (exergonic) at all temperatures.